Rot-Front: Today

 After Kyrgyzstan's independence in 1991, arising from the collapse of the Soviet Union, the remaining German residents received permission to display the village's original name, Bergtal, on their road signs, underneath the official designation of "Rotfront".
 A small museum in the school house, established with financial support from the German government, displays letters and photographs recounting the migration of the villagers' ancestors to Kyrgyzstan and their past life in the village.
 Since the beginning of the 1990s, the German government has also provided a German teacher for the community.
 Generous financial and material aid from the German government for the local agricultural cooperative has, however, for the most part been wasted or misused.

 In 1995 a film was made entitled Milch und Honig aus Rotfront (Milk and Honey from Rotfront), depicting the life of the German residents of Bergtal.

-Today, Bergtal/Rotfront has the second largest community of people of German background in central Asia, although a majority of the population of the village is now of Kyrgyz descent.
+Today, Bergtal/Rotfront has the second largest community of people of German background in central Asia; however, a majority of the population of the village is now of Kyrgyz descent.
 It is believed to be the only remaining village in central Asia with a substantial German minority.

-Many of the houses of the former inhabitants of German origin were bought by Kyrgyz and there is no longer a strict separation between the Christian Germans and Muslim Kyrgyz.
-Lessons in the village are also no longer held in German, but in Russian and Kyrgyz.
+Many of the houses of the former inhabitants of German origin were bought by Kyrgyz.
+There is no longer a strict separation between the Christian Germans and Muslim Kyrgyz.
+Lessons in the village are also no longer held in German; instead, they are taught in Russian and Kyrgyz.